 Regulatory Perspective on Real-World Endpoints with Sean Khozin

-Sean Khozin of the FDA’s Oncology Center of Excellence discusses the challenges as well as the progress in generating reliable endpoints from real-world datasets at the 2018 Flatiron Research Summit.
+Sean Khozin, formerly of the FDA’s Oncology Center of Excellence, discusses the challenges as well as the progress in generating reliable endpoints from real-world datasets at the 2018 Flatiron Research Summit.

 Of note, Dr. Khozin proposed a framework for contextualizing the many endpoints available to researchers working with real-world data.
 Rather than holding each endpoint to the same standard, he proposed thinking about them in three categories: “validated”, “reasonably likely”, and “candidate”.
 While many real-world endpoints fall into the “candidate” category, he acknowledges that endpoints in the middle category – “reasonably likely” (e.g. Response Rate) – may be suitable for use in accelerated approvals.